vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-sequence-memory-exercise-with-history.md

 30+.
 At this point, my constraint is fatigue and time expenditure -- I can literally feel my brain hurt as I get into the high 30s, as I do sometimes.
-My goal is to maintain this level, by playing sequence memory one or two times a week.
+My goal is to maintain this level, by playing sequence memory once every four weeks.

 Time taken on the game grows quadratically with level, so improving further may not be feasible time-wise unless I reduce my frequency of